discordutilitybot/utilitybot/.github/PULL_REQUEST_TEMPLATE/pull_request.md

 2. once your down compare both repos and create a pull request

 ** Describe the change/fix**
-A clear and concise description of the change/fix
+And a  clear and concise description of the change/fix

 **addition context**
 Add any other info here about the change